 The European attitude towards artists was very different from what I experienced in the US.
 Artists were admired as an integral part of society and I felt encouraged.
 Towards the end of my tenure I had a solo show at Ars Gallery in Ankara, entitled Evrim ve Yokolus (Evolution and Extinction).

 In 1995, I began sculpting out of my studio in Cooperstown, NY.
 With a combination of the repousse technique (meaning "hammered from the reverse side") and traditional Blacksmithing, I developed a simple and direct process to create steel sculpture.
-Since then, I have expanded my use of materials and techniques while relocating my studio first to Taos, NM, then to Los Angeles, CA and finally St. Petersburg, Florida.
+Since then, I have expanded my use of materials and techniques while relocating my studio first to Taos, NM, then to Los Angeles, CA and finally St. Pete, Florida.

-I have won the “People’s Choice Award” in all three of the sculpture loan programs I have been involved in over the past two years, in Napa, CA, Northglenn, CO, and Lakeland, FL.
+My pieces have won the “People’s Choice Award” in all three of the sculpture loan programs I have been involved in over the past two years, in Napa, CA, Northglenn, CO, and Lakeland, FL.

-Last year a life size Bison sculpture was purchased by the City of Northglenn, CO and permanently installed in their sculpture garden.
+in 2015 a life size Bison sculpture was purchased by the City of Northglenn, CO and permanently installed in their sculpture garden.
 Also in 2015, I created a 12 foot tall Running Hare sculpture installed on historic route 66 in the City of Kingman, AZ.

 I was awarded a 2014 commission from the Lucile Packard Children’s Hospital in Palo Alto, CA, to create a landmark assemblage sculpture of a life-size Cow made out of repurposed toys for the lobby.
 I was named a finalist for the 2015 Remnants Restored project in Blue Springs, MO, to create a steel sculpture using recycled steel from the old water tower.